Where are you from and what brought you to London?

 Sid Bryan: And there are always influences of punk, pop art.

-Joe Bates: The running thread of influences for Sibling is working class youth cultures, male gangs.
+Joe Bates: The running thread of influences for Sibling is working class youth cultures and male gangs.
 So whether it be mods or mod revival or mod revival revival, they each have their different looks.
 It’s that joy of dressing up that traditionally the English working class male has, that he would spend a disproportional amount of his income on how he dresses, and the difference between the working class way of dressing and people with a more privileged background is, that the working class would never dream about looking scruffy.
 You just wouldn’t.
 And of course the more privileged find it very cool to look shabby and trying to look a bit down-to-earth.
 But it’s that joy of dressing up that is very inspirational.
-And that’s been happening for generations and generations so I can happily dip into what happened two years ago or what happened when my father was in his youth or my grandfather was in his youth and it would still give me the same joy.
+And that’s been happening for generations and generations so I can happily dip into what happened two years ago or what happened when my father was in his youth or my grandfather was in his youth.
+It would still give me the same joy.

 Are you currently working on any other projects?